Chipping Campden Village Sign, Cotswolds, UK

 Getting to Chipping Campden

 Chipping Campden is in the north of the Cotswolds.
-You can get there in just over 2 hours by car from London on the M40.
+The easiest way to get there is by car.
+The drive from London takes just over 2 hours on the M40.

 Have you been to Chipping Campden?
 We’d love to hear your comments below.